Everything you need to know about maximizing the Alaska Airlines Companion Fare

 If you ever travel with Alaska Airlines, this deal is for you.
-With the Alaska Airlines Companion Fare, you can save big on an Alaska Airlines airfare purchase for you and a friend, partner, or anyone else you might want to bring along!
-Especially on longer or more expensive itineraries, this can mean hundreds of dollars of savings.
+With the Alaska Airlines Companion Fare, you can save big on an Alaska Airlines airfare purchase for you and a friend, partner or anyone else you might want to bring along.
+On longer and/or more expensive itineraries you can mean hundreds of dollars of savings.

-The Alaska Airlines Companion Fare is essentially a promotional code you can use for an Alaska Airlines companion flight from $121 ($99 fare, plus taxes and fees from $22).
+The Alaska Airlines Companion Fare that you can earn with the personal Alaska Airlines credit card and the Alaska Airlines business credit card is a code you can use to bring a companion along on an Alaska Airlines flight for as little as $121 ($99 fare, plus taxes and fees from $22).
 You can use it on any Alaska Airlines round-trip coach flight, but there are a few booking restrictions (more on that in a bit).

-First things first, the Companion Fare is actually a unique promotional code that you apply when searching for fares on the Alaska Airlines website.
-There’s no physical certificate (thank goodness – I always lose those), and the code will be automatically stored in your Alaska Airlines loyalty account.
-To see if you already have an available companion fare, navigate to “Discount and Companion Fare Codes” in your account.
+As mentioned before, the Companion Fare is actually a unique promotional code that you apply when searching for fares on the Alaska Airlines website.
+There’s no physical certificate (thank goodness, since I always lose those) and the code will be automatically stored in your Alaska Airlines loyalty account.
+To see if you already have an available Companion Fare, navigate to “Discount and Companion Fare Codes” in your account.

-Here are rules and restrictions you should know about the Alaska Airlines companion fare:
+Here are some rules and restrictions you should know about the Alaska Airlines Companion Fare: